 Location of residency: NevadaView website Save Need help writing this grant?

-The Nevada Division of Forestry (NDF) is currently accepting proposals for eligible projects for Federal Fiscal Year (FFY) 2019 (October 1, 2018 - September 30, 2019) Forest Legacy Program (FLP) funding.
-FLP assists private landowners with protecting working forests from non-forest use development through the creation of conservation easements and the direct acquisition of property.
+The Nevada Division of Forestry (NDF) is currently accepting proposals for eligible projects for Federal Fiscal Year (FFY) 2020 (October 1, 2019 - September 30, 2020) Forest Legacy Program (FLP) funding.
+FLP assists private landowners with protecting working forests from being developed for non-forest uses through the creation of conservation easements and the direct acquisition of property.
 Nevada may submit up to three projects for national consideration – not to exceed a total funding request of $10,000,000.
 Any single project may not exceed $7,000,000 in requested funding.

 Working forests are valuable because of their ability to provide sustainable timber products, high quality wildlife habitat, natural resource protection, and multiple recreational opportunities.
 Development and fragmentation of these forested areas threatens their forest-related benefits to current and future generations.
 Forest Legacy funding protects and conserves private forest lands that maximize public conservation values.
 NDF administers the federally funded program with oversight from the USDA Forest Service (USFS).